j4redj0el/MoneyballBrighton/README.md

 ## Aim of Project

-This project aims to explore how effective was Brighton's 'Moneyball' Approach, and how the team consistenty stays competitive in both the transfer market and in the Premier League
+This project aims to explore how effective Brighton's 'Moneyball' Approach, and how the team consistently stays competitive in both the transfer market and in the Premier League

 ## Data Sources